-- Fifty-one values education programmes in schools and colleges benefitting 8198 students.
+- Values education programmes in schools and colleges.

 - Religious activities: Daily worship, religious discourses in the ashrama and elsewhere, monthly retreats, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries.